 Low Carbon Steel (Iron Pipe).
 No galvanized tube or

-13. Drive shafts must have a safety loop midway.
+13. Drive shafts must have a safety loop 12 inches from the front and back u-joint.
 Drive shafts must be painted white.

 14. Cars must have an electric kill switch in the middle of the dash accessible to the driver.

 15. Fuel cells are required unless otherwise noted.
 Minimum of ten-inches (10”) of ground clearance under the fuel cell.
 A safety bar must be installed behind the fuel cell.

 16. Fuel line must be routed safety away from the driver, and must be in conduit.

 17. Cars must have an approved steel firewall between the fuel cell and the driver.
 (Must be sealed front and rear).

 19. Battery must be located outside the driver’s compartment.